oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture19](images/nsg.png)

-**2. Defining a Network Security Rule**

-In the terrafrom.tfvars file, navigate to the nsgsr\_params data structure.
-Within the nsgsr\_params you will see that there is an oci-nsg-sr data block that we will use to define a Security Rule for the Network Secuirty Group defined in the previous step.
+4. In the terraform.tfvars file, navigate to the nsgsr\_params data structure.
+Within the nsgsr\_params you will see that there is an oci-nsg-sr data block that we will use to define a Security Rule for the Network Security Group defined in the previous step.

-Copy the variable strings below and paste it into the oci-nsg-sr data block.
+5. Copy the variable strings below and paste it into the oci-nsg-sr data block.

 ```
 <copy>